-$$\Delta T_k = T{k^+} - T{k^-} = T(\mathbf{s}k + \mathbf{c}k) - T(\mathbf{s}k) = \langle \mathbf{d} \rangle \mathbf{c}k \tag{6.22}$$ in direct analogy to eqn.
+For the most common application, thermal conduction, the equivalent to eqn.
+(6.2) takes the form where the nomenclature of table 2.1 is followed and $\langle \mathbf{d} \rangle$ is the volume averaged temperature intensity, compare also Section 2.10.
+Periodicity boundary conditions can then be expressed in terms of the nodal temperatures as in direct analogy to eqn.
 (6.3).
-Asymptotic homogenization for thermal conduction was discussed, e.g., by Auriault (1983), Matt and Cruz (2002), or Tang and Yu (2007), and the method of macroscopic degrees of freedom, compare Section 6.3, can be formulated in terms of temperatures, thermal gradients and fluxes rather than displacements, strains and stresses (Nogales, 2008).
+Asymptotic homogenization for thermal conduction was discussed, e.g., by Auriault (1983), Matt and Cruz (2002), or Tang and Yu (2007), and the method of macroscopic degrees of freedom, compare Section 6.3, can be formulated in terms of temperatures, thermal intensities and fluxes rather than displacements, strains and stresses (Nogales, 2008).
 Furthermore, symmetry planes of the phase arrangement that are oriented parallel or normally to far-field gradients can be used to specify "symmetry-like" boundary conditions by not constraining temperatures at all or by setting them to a fixed value, respectively118.
 Volume and phase averages of fluxes are best evaluated according to eqn.
 (5.8).
-Finite interfacial conductances can be handled by using appropriate interface elements, compare, e.g., Matt and Cruz (2008) or Nogales and Böhm (2008).
+Finite interfacial conductances can be handled within an FE framework by using appropriate interface elements, compare, e.g., Matt and Cruz (2008) or Nogales and Böhm (2008).